-Molly Elwood began writing the way that most people do, as a small child with small words.
-Then the words got a bit longer, and so did the sentences.
-Before she knew it, she liked words more than most other things, like numbers or cooking, or social graces like not reading at the dinner table or while riding a bike or when attending weddings or funerals.
+She began writing the way that most people do, as a small child with small words.
+Then the words got a bit longer and so did the sentences.
+Before she knew it, she liked words more than most other things, like numbers or cooking, or social graces like not reading at the dinner table (or while riding a bike or when attending weddings or funerals).

-Clever Molly saw that words were everywhere, and after exclaiming, “someone has to write soup labels, right?” she got two degrees in Writing.
-And just so she wouldn’t only have to write about soup, she traveled around the world a bit, so if anyone asked her to write about, say, the castles of Ireland or the street-food of China or the baguettes in France or the cocoa plantations in Panama, she’d be ready.
+And this “stuff” wasn’t just books, but billboards and instruction pamphlets and soup labels—which may not sound hugely exciting to most people, but Molly loved a well-written soup label.
+So Molly got two degrees in Writing.
+Then she traveled around the world a bit, so in case anyone asked her to write about, say, the castles of Ireland or the street-food of China or the baguettes in France or the cocoa plantations in Panama, she’d be ready.

-Born in Oregon’s suburbs and raised in its wild west, Molly now lives in Portland, Oregon with Zach (her handsome, genius writer-husband) and Achilles (her handsome, genius writer-cat).
+Molly now lives in Portland with Zach (her handsome, genius writer-husband) and Achilles (her handsome, genius writer-cat).
 She works as a copywriter/creative mind and spends her free time watching bad movies, reading good books, and scheming ways to get on a plane to anywhere.
 She is currently obsessed with the multiple worlds theory and how it affects cat behavior.